Amstel Gold Race (men's race): Course changes

 Since 2005 the race is run entirely within the boundaries of Dutch Limburg, except right after the Vaalserberg climb, there is a short passage through Gemmenich in Belgium.
-Past editions had covered significant parts of Liège in Belgium, addressing the Côte de Hallembaye, meant to include a larger selection of climbs.
+Past editions in the 90s had covered significant parts of Liège in Belgium, addressing the Mount Saint Peter, meant to include a larger selection of climbs.

 From 1991 until 2002 the race ended in Maastricht as well.
 The finish was on the Maasboulevard, keeping the flat run-in to the finish.
 In 2000 sprint specialist Erik Zabel won the race, leading out the sprint of a 20-strong group.

 From 2003 to 2012 the finish was at the top of the Cauberg climb, in the Valkenburg municipality, close to Maastricht.
-The finale was redesigned in 2013 and the finish was moved west, to the hamlet of Vilt (Berg en Terblijt), 1.8 kilometres from the top of the Cauberg.
+The finale was redesigned in 2013 and the finish was moved west, near the hamlets of Vilt and Berg en Terblijt, 1.8 kilometres from the top of the Cauberg.
 The altered finish mirrors the location that was used for the 2012 UCI Road World Championships in Valkenburg.
-Since 2017 The last (4th) climb of the Cauberg was removed so that the Geulhemmerberg and Bemelerberg (7.4 km from the finish) are the last climbs now.
-It was done so that things would opened up more the character of the race.
+Since 2017, the fourth and final climb of the Cauberg has been removed, so that the Geulhemmerberg and Bemelerberg (7.4 km from the finish) are the last climbs; the change was intended to open up the race.

 Race characteristics

 Ardennes Week

 Although the race location in Limburg is not part of the Ardennes, neither geographically nor geologically, it is often considered the opening race of the Ardennes Week.
-In 2004 the Amstel Gold Race has swapped places with Liège–Bastogne–Liège on the international calendar.
+In 2004, the Amstel Gold Race swapped places with Liège–Bastogne–Liège on the international calendar.
 Ever since, the race is organised on the Sunday after the cobbled classic Paris–Roubaix and before the Ardennes classic Flèche Wallonne the next Wednesday.

-Until 2002, the Amstel Gold Race had a flat run-in to the finish and was often won by riders excelling in the cobbled classics, notably the Tour of Flanders.
-In recent decades, organizers chose to shift the focus of the race to the hills and the character of the race changed.
-The peloton is usually made up of the same riders starting in the Ardennes races; classics riders with sufficient climbing abilities and even Grand Tour specialists.
+Until 2002, the Amstel Gold Race had a more flat run-in to the finish and was sometimes won by riders excelling in the cobbled classics, notably the Tour of Flanders.
+In recent decades, organizers chose to shift the focus of the race some more to the hills and it changed the character of the race.
+The peloton is usually made up of the same riders starting in the Ardennes races.
+Classics riders with sufficient climbing abilities as well as Grand Tour specialists.

 The Dutch hills, in the very south of Limburg, are the Netherlands' only hilly region.
 The chalk–loess relief was formed by the foothills of the neighbouring Ardennes and Eifel low mountain ranges.
 The hills define the character of the race: they are generally shorter and not as high as in the Ardennes, but come in much higher frequency than in Liège–Bastogne–Liège.
 The highest point of the region and the race is Vaalserberg at 322.7 m above sea level; the top of the Cauberg is at 133.7 m altitude.